ayoubbezai/dev-challanges/challange-1/readme.md

 # 🚀 Taxi Hotspot Hunt – Uncover the Lost Pulse of Our Startup

-When Yassir started the mobility startup, he noticed an unusual rhythm hidden in the daily taxi traffic.
-Amid the usual bustle — crowded streets, overlapping routes, and constant movement — a secret hotspot seemed to pulse quietly, revealing subtle patterns that no one else had detected.
+Since the early days of creating Yassir, they began noticing something unusual hidden inside the taxi trip data.
+While the routes looked completely normal on the surface, a strange pattern kept reappearing — almost like a secret hotspot quietly pulsing behind the scenes.

-The dataset was recorded carefully but altered slightly: some trips are incomplete, some clusters are decoys, and in certain places, the fares themselves were subtly shifted.
-To find the real fares and uncover the true hotspot, you will need to read the text carefully — a hint is hidden for those who look closely.
+To keep this discovery protected, the dataset was intentionally recorded with subtle distortions: some trips are incomplete, some clusters are decoys, and even the fares aren’t the real ones.
+An early developer shifted them using a specific key… and only someone who reads the challenge carefully will figure out how to reverse it

+]

 ## 📂 Your Mission